 Muslin backdrop: I have recorded countless videos with a plain wall as a backdrop.
 But I’ve also found using a muslin or cotton backdrop cloth not only improves the look of the background but also introduces an extra way of reducing reverberation in a room.
 The soft muslin cloth helps to prevent sound reflections but also helps with diffusion by introducing a step in the flat wall surface.

 Acoustic panels: Acoustic panels are passive sound capture devices about 2 to 4 inches deep that hang on the wall.
-Although they are most frequently rectangular, they are available in a number of other shapes.
+Although they are most frequently rectangular, they are available in several other shapes.
 The rectangular types are commonly available in 1x3ft and 2x4ft sizes.

 Pro Tip: Professional acoustic panels are given a noise reduction coefficient (NRC) rating.
 A zero rating means no sound is absorbed, a rating of 1 means 100% of the sound is absorbed.
 Look for a panel with an NRC rating of 0.6 or higher.